kaliypsocraft/something-awesome/REPORT.md

 ## Reverse Engineering
 TODO: Define Reverse Engineering
+Reverse engineering often requires students to interpret machine code or bytecode to understand its functionality.
+Once they can interpret the machine code, they typically manipulate it to obtain the flag.
+In a challenge, a candidate is usually presented with a compiled C program.
+They must use a combination of disassemblers and debuggers to analyze the program's control flow.
 TODO: Insert typical challenges
+### Disassemblers
+TODO: Add content for Disassemblers.

+### Debuggers
+TODO: Add content for Debuggers.
 TODO: Insert more information about broader topics
 #### Medium
 - [Picker 1](https://github.com/kaliypsocraft/something-awesome/blob/main/reverse_eng/picker_1/picker_1.md)